ognif/isosdk/README.md

   - Android 4.2 and above

 The IsoSDK is currently not available as open source.
 If you are interested, please contact me.

+# Licensekey
 For those who have downloaded the IsoSDK package from dubious websites and are using a cracked key, here is a set of official license keys for use with the IsoSDK.
+You can use the SDK for free, but I ask for a small donation if the SDK is used in a commercial project.

 | Windows | Linux | macOS |
 | :--- | :--- | :--- |